bornfight/cra-template-bornfight/README.md

 Since the template is not yet published on NPM use the following command to create the app template.

 `
-yarn create react-app app-test —template git+ssh://git@github.com:bornfight/cra-template-bornfight `
+yarn create react-app app-test -—template file:"pathToLocalRepository" `